-This moist Lemon Bundt Cake with Cranberry Orange Glaze is perfect for the upcoming Memorial Day holiday!
-Summer desserts don’t get any better than this!
+This moist Lemon Bundt Cake with Cranberry Orange Glaze is perfect for firing up the oven and filling the house with great smells!
+Desserts don’t get any better than this.

 My two favorite cakes are lemon cake and strawberry cake.
 Now, if you know me, you know that I’m a total chocoholic.
 But when it comes to cake, fruity is where it’s at for me.